sf105/sttp-book/chapters/getting-started/testing-principles.md

 In short: A mistake done by a developer often leads to fault in the source code that will eventually result in a failure.

-In the _Roman Numeral_ code example of the previous chapter, the failure was the program returning a large number.
+In the _Min-Max_ code example of the previous chapter, the failure was the program returning a large number.
 The fault was due to a bad `if/else if` condition.
 The mistake was caused by me not dealing properly with that corner case.